Vidhi-0603/RideNow/Frontend/README.md

 | `/ongoing-ride`      | `OngoingRide`           | On Rider side, shows ongoing ride details and map with route between captain and rider |
 | `/captain-riding`      | `CaptainRiding`           | On Captain side, shows ongoing ride details and map with route between captain and rider |
 | `/ride-details`      | `RideDetails`           | Displays details of a completed ride                         |

 ---

-## Notes

-- Context providers (`UserDataContext`, `CaptainDataContext`, `RideDataContext`, `AuthContext`) are used for global state management.
-- Real-time location updates for captains are handled via sockets.
-- All map features require a valid Google Maps API key.

----

-## Troubleshooting

-- If maps do not render, check your API key and ensure `<LoadScript>` is used only once.
-- If registration or login fails, check backend API endpoints and CORS settings.
-- For location-based features, ensure browser geolocation permissions are granted.

----